 This installation was inspired by the thoughtful, quirky idea of a human doing a tree pose and a tree doing a Sirsasana pose (a headstand).
 The Sirsasana pose is human-centric, naturally changing one’s perspective.

 Sirsasana's beautiful radiating geometry was covered leaf to root with sentimental details from the lead artist Srikanth Guttikonda's childhood home of Hyderabad, India.

 “Sculptural art is dialogue between the participant and the physical manifestation of an artist's idea.
 With Sirsasana, each guest will have the pleasure to use all their senses to engage in this dialogue.” - Sri

 Sirsasana was ceremonially burned in the Black Rock Desert in 2022.
-Concept and structure were co-designed by Josh Zubkoff and Thaddeus Echeverria.
+The tree's structure was co-designed by Josh Zubkoff and Thaddeus Echeverria.
+Jewel Sheehan designed and lead the team that created the tree's leaves.
+Nihar Madhavan designed the Indian veneer patterns that decorated the tree.
+While Kyle Matlock spear headed the outer branch design.
 Funding was provided by Black Rock City Honorarium Grant and our personal crowdfunding campaign.